In this article, we want to teach you How To Set up MediaWiki on Centos 7.

 To install MediaWiki on Centos 7, you need some requirements first.

-You need to log in to your server as a non-root user with sudo privileges.
+You must log in to your server as a non-root user with sudo privileges.
 To do this, you can follow our article the Initial Server Setup with Centos 7.

-Note: you need to have PHP 7.3 or higher version installed on your server.
+Note: You Must have PHP 7.3 or higher version installed on your server.
 You can install PHP 7.3 on your server by following this article about How To Install PHP 7.3 on Centos 7.

-Now restart Apache on Centos 7 with the following command:
+Then, restart Apache to apply the changes on Centos 7 with the following command:

 sudo systemctl restart httpd.service

-First, you need to check the MediaWiki Downloads Page to get the latest LTS version of MediaWiki.
+At this point, you need to visit the MediaWiki Downloads Page to get the latest LTS version of MediaWiki.

-Then, use the following command to download MediaWiki:
+Then, use the following curl command to download MediaWiki:

 curl -O https://releases.wikimedia.org/mediawiki/1.35/mediawiki-1.35.4.tar.gz